14 major changes in ASME B31.3-2016 with respect to its earlier edition (ASME B31.3-2014)

 4: New Appendix R (Use of Alternative Ultrasonic Acceptance Criteria) is added.
 The fracture mechanics ultrasonic acceptance criteria in Appendix R may be used for acceptance of discontinuities if all requirements of Appendix R are met.

-5: In 2014 edition, for the first time the code provided stress values in MPa in table A-1M and Table A-2M.
-Those metric values are partly provided and were equivalent to its FPS (KSI) counterparts.
-Please note that In 2016 edition The values stated in ksi (Table A-1 and table A-2) are not exact equivalents to the values stated in MPa (table A-1M and Table A-2M).
+5: In the 2014 edition, for the first time the code provided stress values in MPa in table A-1M and Table A-2M.
+Those metric values are partly provided and were equivalent to their FPS (KSI) counterparts.
+Please note that In the 2016 edition The values stated in ksi (Table A-1 and Table A-2) are not exact equivalents to the values stated in MPa (table A-1M and Table A-2M).
 Therefore, for any given material, the user of the Code should use only the ksi or the MPa values.

-7: In B31.3-2016 when inplane and outplane SIF’s (for sustained stress sistained moment index) are determined by experimental or analytical means the bending stress calculation for branch pipe is permitted using section modulus of parent pipe (not branch pipe).
-However if SIF’s from Appendix D are used branch section modulus to be used.
+7: In B31.3-2016 when inplane and out plane SIF’s (for sustained stress sustained moment index) are determined by experimental or analytical means the bending stress calculation for branch pipe is permitted using section modulus of parent pipe (not branch pipe).
+However, if SIF’s from Appendix D are used branch section modulus to be used.

 10: The Assembly requirements for bolted flanged joints are added in clause 335.2.5.